Cultural impact of Shakira: Shakira's influence on Latin artists

 From her debut to the present Shakira has been commonly cited as a source of inspiration for a wide variety of Latin and non-Latin artists, her music videos have been taken as inspiration for artists such as the singers Tini and Greeicy who was inspired by the video of the song "La Tortura" for their music videos "Ella Dice" and "Lejos Conmigo", and in several cases Shakira inspires for her lyrics, multicultural sounds and as a sign of how a Latino can be successful in international territory where racism continues to exist.
-Shakira is proof of how you can succeed.
 Latin artists like Natti Natasha, Rosalía, Belinda, Greeicy Rendón, Natalia Lafourcade, Dulce María, Francisca Valenzuela, Anitta, Farina show their admiration and name her as a woman who inspires them, making them trust their own talent to succeed in an industry where they should not be afraid to write nor sing about their feelings, strengths, fears and experiences to stand out where men still predominate.
 Her music videos have redefined dance in these according to Billboard's words.
 And her sounds, mixing Latin rhythms with touches of pop music, have inspired artists with Latin roots such as Camila Cabello and Selena Gomez, who launched their projects in Spanish, always using their culture in their projects.
-According to several interviews given, Shakira has been listened to and taken as an inspiration by more than 80% of the total of the Latin industry, counting men and women.
-Being that everyone has heard her at some point in her life being a guide for what they wanted to be in their future.